nightroman/FarNet/PowerShellFar/README.md

 **Events and actions**

-This example editor profile covers the following events:
+This example profile covers the following events:

 Keyboard events:

+- `[F1]`
+    - .hlf files: save and show the current topic help using *Show-Hlf-.ps1*.
-- `[F1]` - in a HLF file: save and show help for the current topic.
+    - .md and .text files: save and show the current topic help using *Show-Markdown-.ps1*.

 Mouse events: